elijahlofgren/daily-reflections-app/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

+# build for production and cordova build.
+npm run cordova-build

+# build for production and serve the app through the browser - no hot reload.
+npm run browser

+# add respective platforms
+cordova platform add android
+cordova platform add ios

+# build for production and serve the app on an iOS device
+npm run ios

+# build for production and serve the app on an android device (won't serve on a virtual device)
+npm run android

+# build for production and serve the app on an android device (will serve on a virtual device or physical device - prefers virtual)
+npm run android-vm
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).